-I hereby certify that as the Exhibitor of this project, I have personally kept records on this project and have personally completed this record book.
-Exhibitor's Signature Date This Exhibitor is an active member of the This Exhibitor is a member in good standing and h 4-H Club. as met the requirements needed for this project.
+ct, I have personally kept records on this project and pleted this record book.
+Exhibitor's Signature Date This Exhibitor is an active member of the This Exhibitor is a member in good standing and has met the requirements needed for this project.
 4-H Leader/Advisor Signature Date